canonical/sylva-core/README.md

 ![sylva-logo](docs/img/sylva-logo-green.svg)

-Note: Document has been modified and split into multiple unitary documents available on the [documentation portal](https://sylva-projects.gitlab.io/dev-zone/getting-started).
+Notee: Document has been modified and split into multiple unitary documents available on the [documentation portal](https://sylva-projects.gitlab.io/dev-zone/getting-started).

 # Sylva-core